-A few jaw-clenching moments in the film include Martin knocking a man’s set of of teeth individually with a hammer, the cutting of the same man’s buttocks and last but not least, a medley of splashing feces along the Human Centipede, suffice to cause a gagfest among audiences.
+A few jaw-clenching moments in the film include Martin knocking a man’s set of of teeth individually with a hammer, the cutting of the same man’s buttocks and last but not least, a medley of splashing faeces along the Human Centipede, suffice to cause a gagfest among audiences.

 The film’s monochrome finish might have saved us just a teensy weensy bit.
-Copious amounts of blood and flying feces might have been hard to watch in actual colour, probably even causing the movie to be banned completely.
+Copious amounts of blood and flying faeces might have been hard to watch in actual colour, probably even causing the movie to be banned completely.

 Needless to say, BBFC’s ban was upheld after an appeal by Eureka Entertainment ordering 32 separate cuts (2 min 37 secs worth of footage) for the film.

 Part of the sandpaper-assisted masturbation scene was cut as well as the act of Martin sodomizing the rear of his Human Centipede with barbed wire wrapped around his genitals.